The Inward Investment and International Taxation Review: Mexico

-- a possible tax reform targeting the disallowance of the outsourcing regime, except for specialised services or works through an authorisation and placement agencies.
+The most notable amendment approved for 2021 was the disallowance of the outsourcing regime, except for specialised services or works through an authorisation and placement agencies.

 Regarding taxpayer audit planning, supply chain tax planning and, generally, transnational companies with excessively low taxable profits as compared to their overall income continue to be targeted for audit.

 The ability of Prodecon to mediate settlement efforts between the tax authorities and taxpayers on substantive issues involving the interpretation of laws and rules continues to represent an opportunity to lessen the pressure on a tax system in which the tax authorities do not have powers to settle directly with taxpayers and are under the strict scrutiny of an internal control organ, to the degree that such authorities often take a questionable pro-government stance for fear of incurring personal liability.10 However, an increasing demand for the settlement mechanism, even in cases that may not warrant its use, has put a new strain on this option.